Trump government suspends visa lottery linked to Brown University suspect

 - list 3 of 3Man suspected in Brown U shooting, MIT professor’s killing found dead

 But Trump has long opposed the Diversity Immigrant Visa Programme, sometimes known as the DV Programme.
-On Friday, his Secretary of Homeland Security Kristi Noem revealed that he had directed her to end the lottery immediately.
+On Friday, his secretary of Homeland Security, Kristi Noem, revealed that he had directed her to end the lottery immediately.

-She also identified the suspect as Portuguese national Claudio Manuel Neves Valente, who received his green card — a certificate for permanent residency — through the lottery in 2017.
+She also identified the suspect as Portuguese national Claudio Manuel Neves Valente, who received his green card, a certificate for permanent residency, through the lottery in 2017.

 “This heinous individual should never have been allowed in our country,” Noem wrote in her social media statement.